s-bishnoi/projects/README.md

 # Projects
+## Shubham Bishnoi

-## These are some of the projects that I have worked on in past.
+### This github contains few of the projects that I have worked in past and the ones that I am currently working on.

-### I'm still working on getting this github setup.
+- Data Visualization
+    - Running Bar Graph of top 10 countries that have most number of Covid-19 cases

-- Prediction
+- Prediction Model
+    - Happiness prediction model
         - H2o.ai
         - Feature Engineering
         - Generalized Linear Model
         - Random Forest Model
         - Deep Learning Model
         - Stacking

+- Recursive Algorithms
-- Covid Visualization
+    - Sudoku Solver
-    - Running Bar Graph
-    - Visualization on Canada provinces

-Name: Shubham Bishnoi